Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Introduction

-where $E_2$ is the Gauss hypergeometric equation, which is related to all others; They are mutually related as in the following figure
+where $E_2$ is the Gauss hypergeometric equation.
+They are mutually related as in the following figure

 Horizontal arrows stand for specializations keeping the spectral type, and vertical lines for factorizations.
-Every equation except $E_2$ has one accessory parameter.
+Every equation has one accessory parameter.

-Acknowledgement: We used the software Maple, especially {\sl DEtools \!}-package for multiplication and division of differential operators.
+{\it Acknowledgment}: We used the software Maple, especially {\sl DEtools \!}-package for multiplication and division of differential operators.
 Interested readers may refer to our list of data written in text files of Maple format \footnote{ http://www.math.kobe-u.ac.jp/OpenXM/Math/FDEdata} for the differential equations and the shift operators treated in this document.

-We thank N. Takayama for instructing us about computer systems as well as various computational skills, and K. Mimachi for telling us his results on the Dotsenko-Fateev equation.
+We thank T. Oshima and the referee for critical comments.
+We also thank N. Takayama for instructing us about computer systems as well as various computational skills.

-We previously submitted to a journal a long paper that contains most of the results in the papers Part I, II and III, and then the two referees gave us kind and useful comments.
+We previously submitted to a journal a long paper that contains most of the results in this paper and the paper \cite{HOSY2}.
+Two referees gave us kind and useful comments.
 These helped us rewrite the paper to make the reasoning much clear and the structure straight.
 We deeply appreciate their kindness.
-To clarify the story, we divided the long paper into three relatively short ones: Part I, II and III.
+To clarify the story, we divided the long paper into two relatively short ones: this paper and the paper \cite{HOSY2}.